MXchuck/mxMinecraft_paper_2022/README.md

 Server URL: minecraft.mxschool.edu

 ## How to join
 Contact one of our team captains below and ask for the link.
-You'll be asked to fill out a short survey with your Minecraft username and join our Discord server.
+You will be asked to fill out a short survey with your Minecraft username and agree to our server policies.
 All users must be students in good standing with verified accounts.

 ## Server Rules
-- Join the Discord
-- Fill out the survey
-- As stated in the handbook, this virtual minecraft world is a place on campus.
-All school rules and norms apply.
+- Though a virtual world, the Student Handbook considers Minecraft a place on campus.
+Anything you say or do on our server will be treated the same as if you said it or did it publicly in StuFac; all school rules and norms apply.
+- Griefing is a toxic behavior in which one player deliberately harasses another player using the game's mechanics.
+Griefing is not allowed and will not be tolerated on our server.
 - [Click here to read our Security Policy](/SECURITY.md)

 ## About Us